 [Section 28 amended by No. 6 of 1998 s.
 4(2).]

-29. Prosecution
+29. Prosecutions of offences

 (1) Proceedings for an offence against this Act may be instituted by the Board or any person authorised to do so by the Board.

 (2) A prosecution for an offence against this Act must be commenced within 2 years after the date on which the offence was allegedly committed.